The Haywain Triptych

 The Haywain Triptych is a panel painting by the Early Netherlandish painter Hieronymus Bosch, now in the Museo del Prado, Madrid, Spain.
 A date of around 1516 has been established by means of dendrochronological research.
 The central panel, signed "Jheronimus Bosch", measures 135 × 200 cm and the wings measure 147 × 66 cm.
-The outside shutters feature a version of Bosch's The Wayfarer.
+The outside shutters feature a full color version of Bosch's The Wayfarer.

 History

 The painting was part of a group of six acquired by King Philip II of Spain in 1570, and shipped to El Escorial four years later.
 It was later sold to the Marquis of Salamanca, and divided into three paintings.
 In 1848, the central panel was bought by Isabella II of Spain and brought to Aranjuez, the right one was returned to Escorial and the left went to the Prado.
 The triptych was finally recomposed in 1914 in the latter museum.
 A copy exists at the Escorial.